neard/neard/README.md

 ## Contribute

-You want to help me and participate in the development or the documentation?
-Just fork Neard and send me a pull request.
+Neard is open for everyone to contribute.
+Please give us some feedback and join the development!

 ### Translations